msell/selenium-webdriver/README.md

 [Selenium IDE Plugin for Firefox](http://release.seleniumhq.org/selenium-ide/2.8.0/selenium-ide-2.8.0.xpi) allows you to easily record, edit and replay test cases in the browser.

+During playback if you get a timing issue, try using pause setting the target to the number of milliseconds you want to delay in order to fine tune the playback.

 # selenium-webdriver

 Demo how to create UI tests in c#